Intel: An Excellent Investment Opportunity For Value Investors

 Intel Corporation ended 2019 with record operating profits and a firm trend given the fourth consecutive year of revenue growth.
 We believe Intel will remain a pioneer in technology and harness on business opportunities in high-growing markets.
 Intel is the market leader in the CPU market and aims to be the worldwide leader in any market related to edge computing and innovative technologies such as artificial intelligence and autonomous driving.

 Driven by strong financial results, a healthy financial position, and undervalued multiples compared to its competitors, we see Intel as an excellent investment opportunity for value investors in the long term.
-Our valuation method forecast an intrinsic price of $160 for Intel shares.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.